-With reference to all types of variable remuneration, the following is envisaged:
+With reference to all types of variable remuneration and in compliance with the applicable regulatory provisions, the following is envisaged:

-- > the application of the malus mechanism, whereby it is not paid, in whole or in part, in addition to the failure to pass the access gates indicated above in paragraph 5.2.2. (referring to financial position and liquidity performance), even in the presence of elements that have resulted in a significant deterioration in performance levels, net of the risks actually assumed (in the case of RoRAC ≤ 0).
-Furthermore, the malus mechanism applies, in whole or in part, in the event of i) proved engagement in behaviour, such as behaviour not in accordance with laws, regulations, articles of association, codes of ethics or codes of conduct applied by a bank (hereinafter a "compliance breach"), constituting wilful misconduct or gross negligence to the detriment of customers or the Bank, ii) proved engagement in behaviour, such as compliance breaches (as defined above), resulting in a significant loss for the Bank, iii) disciplinary measures or pending non-routine inspections, and iv) failure to comply with rules concerning banking transparency and remuneration policy, in accordance with the Supervisory Provisions for Banks and/or with sustainable finance regulations; - the application of a claw-back mechanism whereby the Bank is entitled to demand the full or partial return of variable remuneration up to five years after it is paid in the event of i) proved engagement in wilful misconduct or gross negligence, such as compliance breaches, to the detriment of customers or the Bank, ii) proved engagement in behaviour, such as compliance breaches, resulting in a significant loss for the Bank, iii) disciplinary proceedings, and iv) failure to comply with rules concerning banking transparency, anti-money laundering and remuneration policy, in accordance with the Supervisory Provisions for Banks and/or with sustainable finance regulations.
+- the application of the malus mechanism, whereby it is not paid, in whole or in part, in addition to the failure to pass the access gates indicated above in paragraph 5.2.2. (referring to financial position and liquidity performance), even in the event of: - presence of elements that have resulted in a significant deterioration in performance levels, net of the risks actually assumed (in the case of RoRAC ≤ 0); - proved engagement in behaviour, such as behaviour not in accordance with laws, regulations, articles of association, codes of ethics or codes of conduct applied by a bank (hereinafter a "compliance breach"), constituting wilful misconduct or gross negligence to the detriment of customers or the Bank; - proved engagement in behaviour, such as compliance breaches (as defined above), resulting in a significant loss for the Bank; - disciplinary measures or pending non-routine inspections15; - failure to comply with rules concerning banking transparency with regard to anti-money laundering and remuneration policy, in accordance with the Supervisory Provisions for Banks and/or with sustainable finance regulations. - In addition, in the case of Bank personnel included in the Global Leadership Group 16 of Generali Group (as long as Banca Generali Banking Group belongs to it) the malus mechanism may be applied, in whole or in part, on the decision of Banca Generali's Board of Directors, if there is a significant deterioration of the financial or capital position of Assicurazioni Generali S.p.A. and/or of Generali Group, as identified by the Board of Directors of Assicurazioni Generali S.p.A.;